Store-bought pet gates are great and all, but they’re usually expensive, may not have the right size, and don’t match your home’s aesthetic.

 Well, look no further – this gate puts together like Lego, and costs about $20.
 It’s also safer; as there’s no sharp corners (if your dog tends to hurt themselves trying to escape).

 It proves you don’t always have to look through the hardware store, but instead at the old furniture gathering dust in the garage.
+A perfect small pet barrier for smaller canines.

 9. Extra Wide Fabric Pet Barrier